A topic from the subject of Synthesis in Chemistry.

 Procedure:

-1. In a dry round-bottom flask, dissolve the benzaldehye and pyridine in anhydrous dichloromethane.
+1. In a dry round-bottom flask, dissolve benzaldehyde and sodium acetate in anhydrous ethanol.

-8. Determine the melting point of the product.
+9. Determine the melting point of the product (compare with literature value).

-9. Perform TLC to confirm the purity of the product.
+10. Perform TLC to confirm the purity of the product (compare Rf values with authentic ethyl cinnamate).

 Key Procedures:

-• The use of anhydrous dichloromethane is crucial to prevent the hydrolysis of the product.
+• The use of anhydrous ethanol is important to prevent hydrolysis and to help the reaction proceed efficiently.

 • Heating the reaction mixture under reflux ensures a homogeneous reaction and faster product formation.